valobox/epub/README.md

 ### Accessing content

-The following describes how to access the content
+The following describes how to access the content, example code for the below is [here](https://github.com/completelynovel/epub/tree/master/examples)

 #### Metadata